 To get validated, you need to meet these three requirements during each validation session:

 The validation status of a participant is not forever.
 It expires when the next epoch starts.
 Participants should prolong their validation status for every new epoch.
-A validated person may miss two validation sessions in a row without losing her identity.
+A validated person may miss two validation sessions in a row without losing her digital person.
 But then this person cannot mine coins during the epochs when validations have been missed.

 There are different statuses of participants in Idena: